Robinson arithmetic: Metamathematics

 The first incompleteness theorem applies only to axiomatic systems defining sufficient arithmetic to carry out the necessary coding constructions (of which Gödel numbering forms a part).
 The axioms of Q were chosen specifically to ensure they are strong enough for this purpose.
 Thus the usual proof of the first incompleteness theorem can be used to show that Q is incomplete and undecidable.
 This indicates that the incompleteness and undecidability of PA cannot be blamed on the only aspect of PA differentiating it from Q, namely the axiom schema of induction.

 Gödel's theorems do not hold when any one of the seven axioms above is dropped.
-These fragments of Q remain undecidable, but they are no longer essentially undecidable: they have consistent decidable extensions, as well as uninteresting models (i.e., models which are not end-extensions of the standard natural numbers).
+These fragments of Q remain undecidable, but they are no longer essentially undecidable: they have consistent decidable extensions, as well as uninteresting models (i.e., models that are not end-extensions of the standard natural numbers).